Pages

 Reports followed over the years, coming from as far as Beachport, Robe and the Coorong.

-The following year the creature was seen again near Naracoorte, and “Jumped on to a fence post like a cat”.
+The following year the creature was seen again near Naracoorte, and “Jumped onto a fence post like a cat”.
 It was then spotted by children on a school bus near Lucindale.

 A witness described the animal after watching it through a telescope near the Coorong as; “He was a large animal, a bit like a fox and a kangaroo, but neither ... he had a dog’s head and ran with a long, loping gait.
 His torso was striped in grey, the rest of his body was brown.